yiddawela/blackmarble/README.md

 Black Marble data represents the Earth's surface and atmosphere visible light emissions at night, captured by the Visible Infrared Imaging Radiometer Suite (VIIRS) Day/Night Band (DNB).
 This data is valuable for applications in urbanization studies, disaster response, and socioeconomic research.

-For a detailed background and step-by-step explanation, please refer to the full tutorial on [Downloading and Processing Black Marble Nighttime Light Data in R](https://yohaniddawela.substack.com/p/tutorial-downloading-and-processing).

 ## Prerequisites

 ### R and RStudio